odysseusmax/PySteamango/README.md

 ## Note

-Forked from [PyOpenLoad](https://github.com/mohan3d/PyOpenload) and adapted to work with Verystream API
+Forked from [PyOpenLoad](https://github.com/mohan3d/PyOpenload) and adapted to work with Streamango API